Don't Pass Me By

 "Don't Pass Me By" is a song by the English rock band the Beatles from their 1968 double album The Beatles (also known as the "White Album").
 A country rock song, it was the first solo composition written by drummer Ringo Starr.

-The song was released as a single in Scandinavia (albeit mis-credited to Lennon–McCartney) and peaked at number one in Denmark in April 1969.
+The song was released as a single in Scandinavia (misattributed to Lennon–McCartney) and peaked at number one in Denmark in April 1969.

 Origin

 Starr first played the song for the other Beatles soon after he joined the group in August 1962.
-During an interview, Starr commented on the songwriting process, saying: "I wrote Don't Pass Me By when I was sitting round at home.
+During an interview, Starr commented on the songwriting process, saying: "I wrote 'Don't Pass Me By' when I was sitting round at home.
 I was fiddling with the piano – I just bang away – and then if a melody comes and some words, I just have to keep going.
 It was great to get my first song down, one that I had written.
 It was a very exciting time for me and everyone was really helpful, and recording that crazy violinist was a thrilling moment".

 The earliest public mention of the track seems to have been in a BBC chatter session introducing "And I Love Her" on the radio show Top Gear in 1964.
 In the conversation, Starr was asked if he had written a song and Paul McCartney mocked him soon afterwards, singing the first line of the refrain, "Don't pass me by, don't make me cry, don't make me blue, baby".

 Recording

 The song was recorded in four separate sessions in 1968: 5 and 6 June, and 12 and 22 July.
 Despite references to it in 1964 as "Don't Pass Me By", it was called "Ringo's Tune (Untitled)" on 5 June session tape label and "This Is Some Friendly" on 6 June label.
 By 12 July, the title was restored.

 During a lead vocal track recorded on 6 June, Starr audibly counted out eight beats, and it can be heard in the released song starting at 2:30 of the 1987 CD version.
 The monaural mix is faster than the stereo mix, and features a different arrangement of violin in the fade-out.

 George Martin arranged an orchestral interlude as an introduction, but this was rejected.
 It would eventually be used as an incidental cue for the Beatles' animated film Yellow Submarine.
 In 1996, the introduction was released as the track "A Beginning" on Anthology 3.

-At the start of the Beatles' filmed rehearsals at Twickenham Film Studios in January 1969, George Harrison, having recently visited Bob Dylan and The Band in Woodstock in upstate New York, reported to Starr and McCartney that "Don't Pass Me By" was The Band's favourite track on the White Album.
+At the start of the Beatles' filmed rehearsals at Twickenham Film Studios in January 1969, George Harrison, having recently visited Bob Dylan and the Band in Woodstock in upstate New York, reported to Starr and McCartney that "Don't Pass Me By" was the Band's favourite track on the White Album.
 He added that the song's country mood was "their scene completely" and told Starr, "You'd go down a bomb with them".